12 Ways To Celebrate Black History Month At Work

 3. Donate for a Cause

 Activists who work for racial equality and justice run pillar-to-post to fight for equal human rights for the black community.
-From tackling and fighting police brutality to helping black people getting jobs, these nonprofits work day and night to create opportunities for the oppressed.
+From tackling and fighting police brutality to helping black people get jobs, these nonprofits work day and night to create opportunities for the oppressed.

 So, to help you donate to the cause, we have enlisted a few nonprofit organizations that work towards providing equal rights for the black community.
 Take a look and donate generously.